mia-platform/documentation/docs/fast_data/configuration/strategies.md

                       |-- myFn2.js
 ```

-The file included in Real Time Updater service will be `myFn1.js` and `myFn2.js`.
+The file included in Real-Time Updater service will be `myFn1.js` and `myFn2.js`.

 The folder `fast-data-files` must be created at the root level of the configuration repository of your project.